-- You can also set the Touch Shutter with [5: Touch Shutter] (the [2] tab in Basic Zone modes). - Enable) set, tapping the screen will focus with [Live 1-point AF] and take the picture. - To shoot with bulb exposure, tap on the screen twice.
+- You can also set the Touch Shutter with [5: Touch Shutter] (the [2] tab in Basic Zone modes). - With [☎5: AF method] set to [Smooth zone] and [☎] (Touch Shutter: Enable) set, tapping the screen will focus with [Live 1-point AF] and take the picture. - To shoot with bulb exposure, tap on the screen twice.
 The first tap on the screen will start the bulb exposure.
 Tapping it again will stop the bulb exposure.
 Be careful not to shake the camera when tapping on the screen.